- How big is the UK animal medicines industry?

 Where can I find information on a medicine my vet or SQP has prescribed or I have bought for my animal?

 The NOAH Compendium is available free to access online and as an app via the Apple store and Google Play.
-The NOAH Compendium of Data Sheets for Animal Medicines book is sent free of charge to each veterinary practice premises, with the 2022 edition being the last hard copy published.
+The NOAH Compendium of Data Sheets for Animal Medicines book has traditionally been sent free of charge to each veterinary practice premises, with the 2022 edition being the last hard copy published.
 A special edition is commissioned by AMTRA to send to each RAMA qualified with them.
-If your practice has not received its free copy, please contact us.
+If your practice has not received its free 2022 copy, please contact us.
 Contact AMTRA about RAMA copies.

 Thankfully, harmful, unexpected side-effects to animal medicines are uncommon.
 Before any animal medicine is allowed onto the UK market it has, by law, to satisfy very strict criteria on its quality, its effectiveness and its safety.
 However, once an animal medicine is in use, it is vital to know if any animals or people suffer unexpected problems following use or exposure to the product under field conditions.